graemerocher/micronaut-oraclecloud-workshop/lab_testing/lab_testing.md

 So far during the Hands-on Lab you have been issuing `curl` requests from Terminal to try out the API, however a far better way to test your API is to write integration tests.

-The [Micronaut Test](https://micronaut-projects.github.io/micronaut-test/latest/guide/) module makes writing integration tests a breeze by allowing you to define the `@MicronautTest` annotation on any test which has the impact of bootstrapping Micronaut and allowing you to dependency inject beans into the test itself.
+The [Micronaut Test](https://micronaut-projects.github.io/micronaut-test/latest/guide/) module makes writing integration tests a breeze by allowing you to define the `@MicronautTest` annotation on any test.
+This has the effect of bootstrapping Micronaut and letting you dependency inject beans into the test itself.

 To test this out create a new test in the file `src/main/java/example/micronaut/OwnerControllerTest.java` with the following contents: